arogozhnikov/arogozhnikov.github.io/testimonials.md

 ## einops

-einops has collected lots of positive feedback, and has own testimonials page.
+einops has collected lots of positive feedback, and has own [testimonials page](https://einops.rocks/pages/testimonials/).

-Later I will post the most funny here.
+Later I will post the funniest here.